At a Glance

 You have 30 days to make one of the following decisions:

-If a decision is not made, you can continue using the platform with flex usage rates and will be billed quarterly through the length of your subscription.
+If a decision is not made, you can continue using the Platform with flex usage rates and will be billed quarterly, throughout the remainder of your subscription.

-There are two ways to monitor total testing capacity, including committed usage and flex usage, on your account.
+These are two ways to monitor total testing capacity on your account, covering both committed usage and flex usage.

 Need more information?
 Read these related articles.